 Silvia Rosani has a five-year degree in Electronic Engineering and also works with software for live electronics and sound analysis such as Puredata, Spear and Audiosculpt, which she used to compose a chamber opera, Versteinerte Flüge, which was performed at the ARGEkultur Theatre in Salzburg in 2011.

-Silvia Rosani has just completed a PhD in Music (composition) at Goldsmiths, University of London, on how to strengthen the relationship between text and music via the sound analysis of the voices of human and non-human animals.
-She works as Associate Lecturer at Cardiff University and at Goldsmiths, University of London.
+Silvia Rosani has completed a PhD in Music (composition) at Goldsmiths, University of London, on how to strengthen the relationship between text and music via the sound analysis of human and non-human voices.
+She works as Lecturer in Composition at Cardiff University School of Music and as Associate Lecturer at Goldsmiths, University of London.